 Quicker access to treatment

 Private health insurance members typically get into hospital faster than those who use the public system (for elective surgery).
-If you want a substantially shorter waiting period, then this is for you.
+If you are after substantially shorter waiting period, then private health cover is for you.

 Covers things that are excluded on Medicare

 Dental, optical, physio, chiro and dozens of other day-to-day services are not covered by Medicare.
-If you use those services and need assistance with the costs, extras cover is the only way to go.
+If you use those services and need assistance with the costs, it is recommended that you take out extras or ancillary cover.